vectorsss/vector-vim/README.md

 I met some problems when I use [vim-instant-markdown](https://github.com/instant-markdown/vim-instant-markdown).

-1. Auto scroll not work on `MacOS` and `WSL2(Ubuntu 20.04)`.
+1. Auto scroll not work on `MacOS` and `WSL(Ubuntu 20.04)`.
-2. `<LEADER>b` on `WSL2` will cause a very weird problem -- everything in the current vim editor disappears inexplicably and when you move the cursor the contents will recover.
+2. `<LEADER>b` on `WSL` will cause a very weird problem -- everything in the current vim editor disappears inexplicably and when you move the cursor the contents will recover.
 Upgrading vim to 8.2 didn't make sense for this problem.
 3. Cross reference can not work. (can not go to section from table of contents)

 #### [vim-markdown-toc](https://github.com/mzlogin/vim-markdown-toc)